“The journey of a thousand miles begins with a single step.” – Lao-tzu

 First, I want to mention Tim Ferriss.
 His book The 4-Hour Workweek changed my perspective on work and life in general.
 I think he might be the reason why I never tried to finish my bachelor’s degree.
 Either him, or the fact that I couldn’t afford tuition.
 Nevertheless, I was hooked when I read the Mexican fisherman parable.
 You may have seen this on the wall inside of a Jimmy Johns (I’d recommend the Gargantuan).
 This is a must-read for anybody that thinks there is more to life than spending the best years of your life working with the hope that one day you’ll be able to retire.
 This book made me want to start my own company.

 Next, I would like to mention Neil Strauss.
 I read his book The Game, at the recommendation of a close, female friend of mine.
 She knew I was a virgin, a nice guy, and regularly stuck in the friend zone.
 Initially, she pitched the book as a “guide to pick up women.”
 And I thought it sounded ridiculous and needed no such book.
 The thought of it seemed sleazy.
 But after one long, lonely night of insomnia, I thought it couldn’t hurt to read.
 The book is entertaining for anybody.
 It doesn’t matter if you’re a single guy, a guy in a relationship, a single girl, or a girl in a relationship.
 The story itself is entertaining.
 You always want to find out what happens next.
-And if you feel like you’re not good at talking to women, or people in general, or you just want to test out his methods to see if they really work (they do), this book provides a system for every phase of a social interaction.
-This book made me want to be a more interesting person to facilitate picking up women.
+And if you feel like you’re not good at talking to women, or people in general, or you just want to test out his methods to see if they really work, this book provides a system for every phase of a social interaction.
+This book made me want to be a more interesting person.

 Another author I would recommend is Robert Kiyosaki.
 His book Rich Dad, Poor Dad is a staple on the self-help reading list.
 The big takeaway from his book is passive income.
 That is where you get paid even if you don’t go t work.
 It’s a crazy concept for hard-working, middle-class people.
 I still haven’t achieved passive income yet, but I’m confident that I’ll get there one way or another.
 That or I’ll die trying.
 This book made me want to invest in real estate.